Nanny Taxes in Arizona

 - Household workers are also non-exempt employees, which means they receive overtime pay of at least time-and-a-half for hours worked over 40 per workweek.
 Learn more about overtime pay.

 Social Security and Medicare taxes are commonly referred to as FICA taxes.
-If you pay cash wages of $2,300 or more to any household employee in a calendar year, then you need to withhold and pay FICA taxes.
+If you pay cash wages of $2,600 or more to any household employee in 2023 (or paid $2,400 in 2022), then you need to withhold and pay FICA taxes.
 FICA taxes are 15.3 percent of cash wages.
 As an employer, you pay 7.65 percent (6.2 percent for Social Security and 1.45 percent for Medicare).
 Your employee's share is also 7.65 percent, which you can withhold from their wages or choose to pay it yourself.
 You don't withhold or owe FICA taxes on wages you pay to your spouse, child under the age of 21, parent, or any employee under the age of 18 at any time during the calendar year.

 Federal Unemployment Tax (FUTA)